tang777777/MIR/README.md

 # MIR

-A PyTorch implementation of RL-MolGAN: RL-based Transformer GAN for Molecular Generation]{A Reinforcement Learning-Driven Transformer GAN for Molecular Generation.
+A PyTorch implementation of RL-MolGAN: RL-based Transformer GAN for Molecular Generation: A Reinforcement Learning-Driven Transformer GAN for Molecular Generation.

 ## Installation